Michael Cohen Says He Will Take The Fifth In Stormy Daniels Suit

 "[The] judge or jury could draw what is called and 'adverse inference.'
 In other words, they could conclude that the answers to the questions that he's taking the Fifth on would have hurt him," Mariotti tells NPR.

-Taking the Fifth is a basic Constitutional right, but even so, many people believe it implies guilt.
-During the campaign, then-candidate Trump compared Hillary Clinton staffers pleading the Fifth on the email investigation to mobsters.
+Taking the Fifth is a basic constitutional right, but even so, many people believe it implies guilt.
+During the campaign, then-candidate Trump compared Hillary Clinton staffers pleading the Fifth in the email investigation to mobsters.

 At a campaign rally he said: "The mob takes the Fifth.
 If you're innocent, why are you taking the Fifth Amendment?"